dinh2644/simple-flashcards/README.md

-# Web Development Project 2 - Flashcards
+# Web Development Project 3 - FLashcards

 Submitted by: Tu Dinh

-This web app: Displays one flashcard at a time with a front and back side mechanism.
-The next button will display a new random card showing the front side first.
-The theme is to guess the anime based off a bad description.
+This web app: Is a part 2 of part 1's flash card with functionality: User input box, next/back sequence, visual signifier of correct/wrong guesses, and shuffling order of cards.

-Time spent: 5 hours spent in total
+Time spent: 10 hours spent in total (including part 1)

 ## Required Features

 The following **required** functionality is completed:

-- [x] **The title of the card set and some information about it, such as a short description and the total number of cards are displayed**
-- [x] **A single card at a time is displayed, only showing one of the components of the information pair**
+- [x] **The user can enter their guess in a box before seeing the flipside of the card**
-- [x] **A list of card pairs is created**
+- [x] **Clicking on a submit button shows visual feedback about whether the answer was correct or incorrect**
+- [x] **A back button is displayed on the card and can be used to return to the previous card in a set sequence**
-- [x] **Clicking on the card shows the corresponding component of the information pair**
+- [x] **A next button is displayed on the card and can be used to navigate to the next card in a set sequence**
-- [x] **Clicking the next button displays a random new card**

 The following **optional** features are implemented:

-- [x] Cards contains images in addition to or in place of text
-- [x] Cards have different visual styles such as color based on their category
-  - [x] Genre: Shonen/Shojo/Seinen/Josei
+- [x] A shuffle button is used to randomize the order of the cards
+- [x] A user's answer may be counted as correct even when it is slightly different from the target answer
+- [x] A counter displays the user's current and longest streak of correct responses
+- [x] A user can mark a card that they have mastered and have it removed from the pool of answers as well as added to a list of mastered cards

 The following **additional** features are implemented:

-* [x] Flip animation cue
+* [x] Added a "Decks completed" visual to show users they have mastered all the cards

 ## Video Walkthrough

-Here's a walkthrough of implemented required features:
+Here's a walkthrough of implemented user stories:

 ## Part 1:
 ![walkthrough](https://github.com/dinh2644/web102-flashcards/assets/82007933/fc3545c5-533f-486e-bf0a-aa363ddafcc2)